 I started as a designer for educational enterprise tools.
-Recently, I've tackled projects from augmented reality navigation to universally accessible transportation, an interactive children's storybook, and UX/UI design the military.
-I'm currently working on tools to help designers be more creative based on mood and other personal characteristics.
+Recently, I've tackled projects from augmented reality navigation to universally accessible transportation, an interactive children's storybook, and UX/UI design for the military.
+I'm currently working to create tools that help designers be more creative.

 A researcher at heart, I love to understand people and make things to help them.
 Design allows me to be curious, to solve hard problems, to dispel worries and elicit joy.
 My diverse experience is my strength and I find every design challenge is an opportunity to learn something new.

 In my work, I'm always looking to the future.
 Our world today falls short in many ways - from the basic needs of those with arthritis, to educational opportunities and physical accessibility.

 That's a future I hope to change and I believe design is the difference.